Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > A construct which adapts an existing interface X to conform to the required interface Y.

 Create a new object which aggregates the adaptee.

+### Bridge

+> A mechanism that decouples an interface (hierarchy) from an implementation (hierarchy).

+Stronger form of encapsulation.
+It decouples abstraction from implementation and allows communication between multiple inheritances.